kidaa30/ohimanual/3_conduct_manual/frequently_asked_questions.md

 **Q: How many people are required in a team?**

-A: rather than a specific number of individuals, what is required are specific skillsets.
+A: rather than a specific number of individuals, what is required are specific skill sets.
 For example, if the scientific analysts were capable of effectively conducting the R analysis, then a dedicated R analyst would not be required.
 In current assessments, teams range between 2 and 8 people.

 **Q: How long does it take to calculate OHI at a regional scale?**